Let's face it, we've all felt self conscious in a swimsuit at one point or another.

 But don't fret, it's well and truly possible to find a swimsuit that'll flatter, flaunt and show off your assets - and it all comes down to style.

-What's more, it doesn't matter what age you are - swimsuits can look incredible whether you're 20 or 60, it knows no barriers.
+What's more, it doesn't matter what age you are - swimsuits can look incredible whether you're 20 or 60.

-The recent Iconic Swim Show held in Sydney in November was case in point.
-The online clothing website showcased their latest swim collection with a refreshingly diverse cast of models - slim, curvy, young and old.
+The recent Iconic Summer Show held in Brisbane was case in point.
+The online clothing website showcased their latest swim collection with a refreshingly diverse and inclusive cast of stunning models, who came in all shapes and sizes.

 If you've got a pear-shaped body (read: curvy at the hips and thighs, smaller at the waist and upwards) then the trick is to balance things out.